cqwyrm/VimIE/README.md

 Todo
 ====
     Add a tray icon or sound alert when Normal mode is toggled.
+    When the cursor is in the address bar or search box, enter Normal mode automatically.